Humane Law Enforcement

 If you are a resident in the City of San Diego, barking dog complaints are handled by the city’s Code Enforcement Department.
 Please use this link to file your report:

-Animal complaints (strays, off-leash, etc.) for the cities of Carlsbad, Del Mar, El Cajon, Encinitas, Escondido, Imperial Beach, Oceanside, Poway, San Diego, San Marcos, Santee, Solana Beach and Vista are handled by San Diego Humane Society.
+Animal noise complaints for the cities of Carlsbad, Del Mar, El Cajon, Encinitas, Escondido, La Mesa, Oceanside, Poway, San Marcos, Santee, Solana Beach and Vista are handled by San Diego Humane Society.

-If you are a resident outside of these cities and have a concern with a loud animal, call your local police agency or code compliance department.
-If you see a loose or vicious animal, or find an injured animal, call your local animal service provider or law enforcement.
+If you are a resident outside these cities and have a concern about a loud animal, call your local police agency or code compliance department.

 About San Diego Humane Society's Humane Law Enforcement

-A group of highly-trained volunteers dedicated to assisting people during disasters by safely evacuating horses, livestock, and household pets.
+A group of highly-trained staff and volunteers dedicated to assisting animals and people during disasters by safely evacuating horses, farm animals, and household pets.

 Leash Laws